shmorri/docs-casa-prod/3.1.4/source/developer/authn-methods/authn-logic.md

     Acquaintance with [custom scripts](https://gluu.org/docs/ce/admin-guide/custom-script/) is required in order to handle new authentication methods in Casa.
 This demands Python and HTML skills.
 Knowledge of Java Server Faces is a plus.

 ## Casa workflow

 The authentication workflow implemented in Casa consists of a main custom script that determines the currently enabled authentication methods, dynamically imports the relevant custom scripts and wraps calls to usual flow methods: `prepareForStep`, `authenticate`, `getExtraParametersForStep`, etc. In other words, Casa script orchestrates the general flow while delegating the specific implementation details to other custom scripts.

 Casa custom script enables a flow with backtracking capabilities, that is, if a user is asked to present a specific credential and he has not availability of such at the moment, he can choose to present an alternative credential by visiting a different page that corresponds to the authentication method of such credential.
 Users can backtrack any number of times.

 ## Integrating a new method in Casa flow

 As mentioned in the [introductory page](./index.md#coding-custom-interception-scripts), to include an authentication method of your own, you need a custom script for it.
-The flow implemented by it does not need to do perform credential enrollment, just focus on the authentication.
+The flow implemented by it does not need to perform credential enrollment, just focus on the authentication.

 Once you have a working custom script, ensure the following preconditions are met so that it integrates seamlessly within Casa flow :